pgillich/ESP4S2/README.md

 getName
 tank-tower pinMode 4 1
 tank-tower digitalWrite 4 0
-tank-tower digitalWrite 4 0
+tank-tower digitalWrite 4 1
 ```

 There are several online portals, where broadcast address can be calculated, for example: [http://www.subnet-calculator.com/](IP Subnet Calculator).

 ### Bridge
 Bridge requires Python 2.7.
-Command line options will be printed out by `--help` parameter.
+Bridge command line options will be printed out by `--help` parameter.
+Bridge listening port can be set by `--esp-listen-port`, its default value is `9877`.
+Controllers port can be set by `--esp-port`, its default value is `9876`.

 #### Windows install
 Python 2.7 can be downloaded and installed from [Python Releases for Windows](https://www.python.org/downloads/windows/).
 Example for starting Bridge: